metius/crypto-tax-helper/README.md

 # crypto-tax-helper
-Web app that connects to different excahnge and return the list f all transactions
+Web app that connects to different exchange and return the list f all transactions